 - Make your way to the birth center or hospital by ambulance so everyone can get checked out, and congratulate yourselves on a memorable birth story!

-Here’s advice from two mamas in our community who actually did deliver their babies in a car.
+Advice from two mamas who actually did deliver their babies in a car

 Christine R’s responses are in maroon.
 You can read her full birth story in our gallery.